leedavies/getandcleandata/README.md

 1. Clone this repository
 2. Load the run_analysis.R script file in RStudio
 3. Run the function tidyUCIHARDataSet()
-4. To create the second independent tidy data file run the script writeAverageForVariableAndSubject()
+4. To create the second independent tidy data file run the function writeAverageForVariableAndSubject()

 Script Functions.
 =================